01 of 10

 Pros: Depending on your budget, there are lots of wood varieties available.
-The design options are wide open, with many patterns and looks possible.
+The design options are wide open, with many patterns and styles possible.
 Because wood is a natural material, it's going to look...natural.

-Cons: Wood decks in any location require seasonal maintenance, including cleaning, sanding and sealing.
+Cons: Wood decks in any location require seasonal maintenance, including cleaning, sanding, and sealing.
 Because of its proximity to a body of water, maintenance is especially important.
 You don't ever want it to get to the point where it is splintering; can you imagine sitting on the edge of the pool and getting splinters in your thighs?
 Ouch!Continue to 6 of 10 below.

 06 of 10

 Stone is a natural looking material for patios and paths, has enough texture to make it slip-resistant, and enhances landscaping and architectural features.
 Many types are available, and prices are often determined by what's offered in your region; stones from local quarries will cost less than those shipped from across the country.
 Flat stones are used for paving purposes; known as flagstone that is usually made of:

 Pros: Available in an assortment of shapes and sizes: square, rectangle, triangle, and irregular.